Aasifehmad/liferay-realworld-solutions-asif/README.md

 ### liferay-configuration-helper

-A comprehensive helper utility for managing Liferay configurations across different scopes (System, Company, Group, Portlet Instance).
-This module simplifies configuration retrieval and provides null-safe methods for better error handling.
+A simple helper utility for managing Liferay company-scoped configurations.
+This module provides an easy-to-use method for retrieving configurations using the current thread's company context.

 **Features:**
-- Multi-scope support (System, Company, Group, Portlet Instance)
-- Null-safe methods for graceful error handling
-- PortletRequest integration for easy context extraction
+- Simple API with single method
+- Automatic context detection using current thread's company ID
 - Comprehensive logging for debugging
 - OSGi component ready for dependency injection